 The Multilanguage User Interface (MUI) allows you to set the Windows 2000 menus and dialogs to another language.
+This function is only available with the english version of Windows 2000.

 In order to install the MUI, run the program MUISETUP.EXE in the MUI folder on the Recovery CD and follow the screen dialog to install the desired languages.